AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/how_to_authwit.md

 #include_code authwit_transfer_example /yarn-project/end-to-end/src/e2e_token_contract/transfer_private.test.ts typescript

+Learn more about authwits in Aztec.js by [following this guide](../../../aztecjs/guides/authwit.md).

 ### Public Functions

 With private functions covered, how can we use this in a public function?
 Well, the answer is that we simply change one name of a function and then we are good to go :eyes: (almost).